 UT Dallas provides confidential help for students who have experienced sexual violence.
-Students may visit the Student Counseling Center in Room 4.600 of the Student Services Building during business hours to schedule a sexual assault consultation or counseling appointment.
+Students may visit the Student Counseling Center (SSB 4.600) during business hours to schedule a sexual assault consultation or counseling appointment.

 Your Privacy Is Important

 Universities that receive federal Title IX funding now require many employees to report to campus authorities when they learn of a sexual assault.
 Student Counseling Center staff are exempt from mandatory reporting, so students who visit the center with sexual assault issues will have their confidentiality preserved.